David0E28/Typera/cs162 code record.md

 	How do we initialize TCB and Stack?

-	- Stacke pointer made to point at stack.
+	- Stack pointer made to point at stack.

 	- Pc return address-->Os(asm)routine ThreadRoot()